BUEC500C1/quality-emslade23/README.md

-# Continuous-Integration
+# Homework 1: Continuous Integration
 Objective of this exercise is to learn continuous build process (CB) and continuous integration (CI).
 You are expected to:

-- Write python program to convert Arabic Numerals to Roman Numerals
+- Write python program to convert Arabic Numerals to Roman Numerals :heavy_check_mark:
 - Integrate Continuous Build Process to check if your software in each development stage passed the build process.
 - Integrate unit test and run the unit test in continuous integration process.

 For more informaiton, please check the assignment presentation.